Towards a Unified View of Parameter-Efficient Transfer Learning: Experiments

 \subsection{The Results of Existing Methods}

 \end{minipage}

 \end{figure}

 We first overview the results of existing methods on the four tasks.
-As shown in Figure~\ref{fig:res-overview2} and Table~\ref{tab:res-classification-overview}, while existing methods can achieve competitive (sometimes comparable to full fine-tuning) performance on MNLI and SST2 by tuning fewer than 1\% parameters of PLM's, a large gap is still present if we add 5\% parameters in XSum and en-ro.
-The gap remains significant even though we increase the relative parameter size to $>$10\% (1 R-2 points on XSum and 0.6 BLEU points on en-ro).
-Even larger gaps have been observed in~\citep{raffel2020exploring} where adapters are more than 5 absolute points worse than full fine-tuning on SuperGLUE~\citep{wang2019superglue} and high-resource MT tasks when \#params $>$10\%.
-This shows that many methods that claimed comparable accuracy to full fine-tuning on standard classification-based benchmarks such as GLUE or lower-resource, relatively simple tasks~\citep{guo2020parameter,ben2021bitfit,mahabadi2021compacter} may not generalize to higher-resource and more challenging tasks.
-We thus advocate for future research on this line to report results on more challenging tasks as well to exhibit a more complete picture of their performance profile.
+As shown in Figure~\ref{fig:res-overview2} and Table~\ref{tab:res-classification-overview}, while existing methods can achieve competitive performance on MNLI and SST2 by tuning fewer than 1\% parameters, a large gap is still present if we add 5\% parameters in XSum and en-ro.
+The gap remains significant even though we increase the relative parameter size to $>$10\%.
+Even larger gaps have been observed in~\citet{raffel2020exploring} on high-resource MT tasks.
+This shows that many methods that claimed comparable results to full fine-tuning on the GLUE benchmark with an encoder-only model~\citep{guo2020parameter,ben2021bitfit,mahabadi2021compacter}, or on relatively simple generation benchmarks such as E2E~\citep{novikova-etal-2017-e2e} with an encoder-decoder model~\citep{li2021prefix}, may not generalize well to other standard benchmarks.
+The influencing factors could be complicated including the number of training samples, task complexity, or model architecture.
+We thus advocate for future research on this line to report results on more diverse benchmarks to exhibit a more complete picture of their performance profile.
 Below, our analysis will mainly focus on the XSum and en-ro datasets to better distinguish different design choices.
+We note that these two benchmarks are relatively high-resource performed with an encoder-decoder model (BART), while we will discuss the results on MNLI and SST2 with an encoder-only model (RoBERTa) in \textsection\ref{sec:combine}.